influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/lexical-elements.md

 Flux is built up from tokens.
 There are four classes of tokens:

 * _identifiers_
 * _keywords_
 * _operators_
 * _literals_

-_White space_, formed from spaces, horizontal tabs, carriage returns, and newlines, is ignored except as it separates tokens that would otherwise combine into a single token.
+_White space_ formed from spaces, horizontal tabs, carriage returns, and newlines is ignored except as it separates tokens that would otherwise combine into a single token.
 While breaking the input into tokens, the next token is the longest sequence of characters that form a valid token.

 ## Identifiers